dschwen/magpie/doc/content/getting_started/Installation.md

 ## Install prerequisite packages

+The SPPARKS and LAMMPS Monte Carlo and molecular dynamics packages are optional dependencies for Magpie.
+See [building SPPARKS](BuildingSPPARKS.md) and [building LAMMPS](BuildingLAMMPS.md) for instructions on how to build them.

-Magpie needs GSL (GNU Scientific Library) and the fast Fourier transform library FFTW3 installed for a feature complete build.
+Magpie also needs GSL (GNU Scientific Library) and the fast Fourier transform library FFTW3 installed for a feature complete build.
 The configuration of these external packages is performed using [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/).
 Installation of these dependencies is system specific: